fox1t/fastify-multer/StorageEngine.md

 file.

-The information you provide in the callback will be merged with multer's file object, and then presented to the user via `req.files`.
+The information you provide in the callback will be merged with multer's file object, and then presented to the user via `request.files`.

 Your engine is also responsible for removing files if an error is encountered later on.
 Multer will decide which files to delete and when.
 Your storage class must